-We characterize the singular values of the linear transformation associated with a convolution applied to a two-dimensional feature map with multiple channels.
-Our characterization enables efficient computation of the singular values of convolutional layers used in popular deep neural network architectures.
-It also leads to an algorithm for projecting a convolutional layer onto the set of layers obeying a bound on the operator norm of the layer.
-We show that this is an effective regularizer; periodically applying these projections during training improves the test error of a residual network on CIFAR-10 from 6.2% to 5.3%.
+We characterize the singular values of the linear transformation associated with a standard 2D multi-channel convolutional layer, enabling their efficient computation.
+This characterization also leads to an algorithm for projecting a convolutional layer onto an operator-norm ball.
+We show that this is an effective regularizer; for example, it improves the test error of a deep residual network using batch normalization on CIFAR-10 from 6.2% to 5.3%.